ProwlEngine/Prowl.Echo/README.md

   - Battle Tested in the Prowl Game Engine
   - Supports both String & Binary formats
   - Mimics Unity's Serializer
   - GUID-based Resource Dependency Tracking built right in, No overhead when unused.
+(Byproduct of Prowl, Will be removed as its pointless to have here)

 ## Usage